 Course outcome Descriptions CO1 Understand the concepts of Curve Fitting, Correlation, Regression, probability distribution and Markov chain.
-CO2 Formulate and solve mathematical problems on probability distribution, sampling theory, queuing theory and analysis of variance.
-CO3 Analyze the behaviour of Markov chain-based problems in the long run and compute the correlation, regression lines, covariance of random variables using joint probability.
-CO4 Apply the concepts of Analysis variance, testing of hypothesis, Markov chain, Probability distributions and queuing theory models in engineering fields.
+CO2 Formulate and solve mathematical problems on probability distribution, sampling theory and queuing theory.
+CO3 Analyze the behavior of Markov chain-based problems in the long run and compute the correlation, covariance of random variables using joint PDF concept.
+CO4 Apply the concepts of Analysis variance, testing of hypothesis and queuing models in engineering fields.